TikTok's Obsession With 'Hair Training' Has Gone Too Far

 Should I be washing my hair every day?

 If you shampoo daily, keep on it.
-If you're an every-other-day, that's cool, too.
-According to Reavey, there are clear signs it's time to wash: You have excess oil, noticeable odour, itchiness or irritation, limp hair, or difficulty styling.
+If you're an every-other day, that's cool, too.
+According to Reavey, there are clear signs it's time to wash: You have excess oil, noticeable odor, itchiness or irritation, limp hair, or difficulty styling.
 However, if you're looking to go an extra day every once in a while, there are healthy ways to get there.

 How can I wash my hair less?